data-integrations/google-cloud/docs/BigQueryTable-batchsink.md

 **Location:** The location where the big query dataset will get created.
 This value is ignored if the dataset or temporary bucket already exist.

-**Create Partitioned Table**: Whether to create the BigQuery table with time partitioning.
+**Create Partitioned Table [DEPRECATED]**: Whether to create the BigQuery table with time partitioning.
 This value is ignored if the table already exists.
 * When this is set to true, table will be created with time partitioning.
+* When this is set to false, value of Partitioning type will be used.
+* [DEPRECATED] use Partitioning Type

+**Partitioning Type**: Specifies the partitioning type.
+Can either be Integer or Time or None.
+Defaults to Time.
+ This value is ignored if the table already exists.
+* When this is set to Time, table will be created with time partitioning.
+* When this is set to Integer, table will be created with range partitioning.
-* When this is set to false, table will be created without time partitioning.
+* When this is set to None, table will be created without time partitioning.

+**Range Start**: For integer partitioning, specifies the start of the range.
+Only used when table doesn’t exist already, and partitioning type is set to Integer.
+* The start value is inclusive.

+**Range End**: For integer partitioning, specifies the end of the range.
+Only used when table doesn’t exist already, and partitioning type is set to Integer.
+* The end value is exclusive.

+**Range Interval**: For integer partitioning, specifies the partition interval.
+Only used when table doesn’t exist already, and partitioning type is set to Integer.
+* The interval value must be a positive integer.

 **Partition Field**: Partitioning column for the BigQuery table.
 This should be left empty if the BigQuery table is an ingestion-time partitioned table.